JFK/UMass station: History

-Old Colony Railroad and BERy
+Old Colony Railroad

 In 1845, the Old Colony Railroad opened between Boston and Plymouth, Massachusetts.
-A station was opened at Crescent Avenue on November 2, 1868.
-The depot building was replaced in 1883.
+Crescent Avenue was a flag stop for South Braintree and Dorchester and Milton Branch trains by 1848.
+A station building was opened at Crescent Avenue on November 2, 1868, and replaced in 1883.
+The Old Colony Railroad was an early proponent of decorating the grounds of its train stations.
+By 1891, flowers were planted to spell "☾ AVE" at the station.